 Moving to a college that’s miles away from your parents’ home may seem quite exciting and terrifying at the same time.
 Before your classes even start you will have to pass the first test – pack and move your belongings successfully.

-When you are moving long-distance, start moving preparations with the idea that you won’t be back for a while and sort your items accordingly.
+When you are moving long-distance, you should start moving preparations with the idea that you won’t be back for a while.
+That means that you should sort your items accordingly.
 Also, you should get rid of one part of your belongings while keeping all the important items handy.
-Decide which items you cannot live without, what can be easily replaced once you reach your campus/dorm/new apartment and what should be donated or thrown away.
+Decide which items you cannot live without, what can be easily replaced once you reach your campus/dorm/new apartment, and what should be donated or thrown away.
 If you want to perform a green move, consider recycling some of the items instead of throwing them away.
-In case you want to earn some cash, organize a garage sale and sell all items you no longer need or want.
+In case you want to earn some cash, organize a yard sale and sell all items you no longer need or want.

-– Pack only the items you will use for sure in the next couple of months.
+Pack only the items you will use for sure in the next couple of months.
 If you are moving during the fall, then pack for that season.
 Always make sure to pack only suitable clothes according to season because you’ll likely be limited with space.
 And, you don’t want your dorm to be overcrowded with unnecessary things.
 Divide your clothes seasonally and decide whether you are going to bring with you each pair of boots or shoes you own.
 Finding out more information about the climate and weather of the area you are moving to will help you decide which clothing pieces to pack.

-– On the other hand, some items are too expensive or too valuable to be replaced and purchased again.
-Depending on your academic program, you may want to bring special edition of your favorite book or some other book you will be using during the upcoming school year.
+On the other hand, some items are too expensive or too valuable to be replaced and purchased again.
+Depending on your academic program, you may want to bring a special edition of your favorite book or some other book you will be using during the upcoming school year.
 Since your budget at college will probably be limited, you’ll want to bring with you all those items you really need or love but you wouldn’t purchase again during your college time.

-– Have some items shipped to the campus before you get there.
+Have some items shipped to the campus before you get there.
 Get in touch with the residence managers and check whether they will accept shipment before your arrival.
 This is a great idea if you’re traveling by plane and you can’t carry much with you.
 But you still want to have your belongings once you arrive at a dorm.
 Also, pack the items that can be shipped after you move into a dorm, just in case you need extra things after you spend a while at college or the weather changes that much that you need extra clothing.
 If this happens, you should ask your parents or friends to take care of it.

 Before you move, make sure you have your essentials kit prepared and have it handy during your long-distance college move.
 Your essential kit should contain the items you will need in the next couple of hours or days, like some basic toiletries, clean bedding, change of clothes, etc. Your documents and other personal items should be on you at all times and you can use any kind of bag, even a backpack, to keep your essentials close.

-– Try to get along with your roommate.
+Try to get along with your roommate.
 Although you will have enough time to get to know each other, it is important to establish some ground rules in order to avoid possible misunderstandings.
 Since you are sharing the living space, set some home rules with your roommate.
 Having a roommate is quite a challenge sometimes and it might take some time to adjust to each other and to a dorm life.
 But the good news is that you’re both in the same situation and should be able to find a common ground.

-– If you are moving long-distance consider hiring professional movers to assist you with this important undertaking.
+Since you’ll be moving long-distance, consider hiring professional movers to assist you with this important undertaking.
 Contact several moving companies and ask for moving quotes.
-If the total price suits you, have professionals take care and lead you throughout the moving process.
+If the total price suits you, have professionals take care of your college move and lead you through the process.